dost-onelab/ulims/README.md

     From your existing ULIMS installation do the following:
         - Secure a copy of the ulims/protected/config directory.
 You will need information from the files in that directory.
-        - Export the databases (ulimsaccounting, ulimscashiering, ulimslab, ulimnportal, phaddress).
+        - Export the databases (ulimsaccounting, ulimscashiering, ulimslab, ulimsportal, phaddress).

     (Skip this if you are installing from scratch)